Automatic Self-supervised Learning for Social Recommendations: The Proposed Method

-where $\beta$ is the meta learning rate for updating $\mathbf{\Theta}$.
+Once the parameters $\mathbf{W}^{(k)}$ of the recommendation encoder are updated, the parameters $\mathbf{\Theta}^{(k)}$ of the automatic weighting network can then be updated accordingly with the updated parameters $\mathbf{\hat{W}}^{(k)}$ on $D^{\text{pri-meta}}$, which is defined as follows: where $\beta$ is the meta learning rate for updating $\mathbf{\Theta}$.
 We update parameters of the automatic weighting network on the meta data (i.e., $D^{\text{pri-meta}}$) from the primary recommendation task.
 This update allows softly select SS-A tasks and balances them for the primary recommendation task, so as to enhance the representation learning of users and items in social recommendations.
-Conversely, without such an automatic weighting network to balance various SS-A tasks on the joint loss (i.e., Eq.~\ref{eq:ssl_ori_object}), multiple SS-A tasks may result in negative knowledge transfer on the primary recommendation task via dominating the main training objective. \\
+Conversely, without such an automatic weighting network to balance various SS-A tasks on the joint loss (i.e., Eq.~\ref{eq:ssl_ori_object}), multiple SS-A tasks may result in negative knowledge transfer on the primary recommendation task via dominating the main training objective.